RPeschke/pyHDL/readme.md

         self.time = time
 ```

 The first thing this _data object_ communicates is its purpose.
 It is designed to store time.
-(Sure in theory a careless programmer could use it to store the outside temperature in it.)
+(Sure, in theory a careless programmer could use it to store the outside temperature in it.)
 In addition to communicating its purpose it also carries a value.
-Depening on the development of a given code base the fact that any specefic _data object_ is a time object can be communicated with different mechanims.
-For example in C++ a common approach would be to just use a typedef which allows the user the convieniece of not having to rewrite all the functions for each new _data object_ while still communicating the purpose of a given object.
-But if requiered a _data object_ can be a complicated struct with many different members.
+Depending on the development of a given code base the fact that any specific _data object_ is a time object can be communicated with different mechanism.
+For example in C++ a common approach would be to just use a typedef which allows the user the convenience of not having to rewrite all the functions for each new _data object_ while still communicating the purpose of a given object.
+However, if required a _data object_ can be a complicated struct with many different members.
 The important thing is that they all these members would belong logically together.
-For example the current time can either be stored as unix time or as days, months, years, hours, minutes.
-In a given context there might be a good reason to store time in days etc. Independend of its implementation a _data object_ communicates its value and its purpose to the user.
+For example, the current time can either be stored as UNIX time or as days, months, years, hours, minutes.
+In a given context, there might be a good reason to store time in days etc. Independent of its implementation a _data object_ communicates its value and its purpose to the user.

-_Data objects_ are usally designed to be very simple and don't contain (much) functionallity.
-All the funtionallity it provides is to access its value(s).
+_Data objects_ are usually designed to be very simple and do not contain (much) functionality.
+All the functionality it provides is to access its value(s).

-With the this two building blocks we can already create our first program:
+With these two building blocks, we can already create our first program:

 ```Py
 tomorow = nextDay( today )
 ```
 with:
-tomorow, today... beeing _data objects_ of the type time
+tomorow, today... being _data objects_ of the type time
-nextDay...        beeing a **processor** which takes in time object and returns a new data object for the next day
+nextDay...        being a **processor** which takes in time object and returns a new data object for the next day

 ### Responsibility Handler

 The last building block is the Responsibility Handler (RH).
-Which is used to for example handles the Responsibility of resource managment.
-Its purpose is for example to allow access to system recsources while at the same time protect the system from wrong use.
+Which is used for example to handles the Responsibility of resource management.
+Its purpose is for example to allow access to system resources while at the same time protect the system from wrong use.
 The classical example would be a file handler or a smart pointer.